 On March 22, 2024, we entered into an Unsecured Credit Facility (the "2024 Credit Facility") with Gerard Barron, our Chief Executive Officer and Chairman, and ERAS Capital LLC, the family fund of our director, Andrei Karkar (collectively, the "2024 Lenders"), pursuant to which, we may borrow from the 2024 Lenders up to \$20,000,000 in the aggregate (\$10,000,000 from each of the 2024 Lenders), from time to time, subject to certain conditions.
 All amounts drawn under the 2024 Credit Facility will bear interest at the 6-month Secured Overnight Funding Rate (SOFR), 180-day average plus 4.0% per annum payable in cash semi-annually (or plus 5% if paid-in-kind at maturity, at our election) on the first business day of each of June and January.
 We will pay an underutilization fee equal to 4.0% per annum payable semi-annually for any amounts that remain undrawn under the 2024 Credit Facility.
-We have the right to pre-pay the entire amount outstanding under the 2024 Credit Facility at any time, before the 2024 Credit Facility will terminate automatically if we or any of our subsidiaries raise at least USD \$50,000,000 in the aggregate (i) through the issuance of any of our or our subsidiaries' debt or equity securities, or (ii) in prepayments under an off-take agreement or similar commercial agreement.
+We have the right to pre-pay the entire amount outstanding under the 2024 Credit Facility at any time, before the 2024 Credit Facility's maturity of September 22, 2025.
+The 2024 Credit Facility also contains customary events of default.
+The 2024 Credit Facility will terminate automatically if we or any of our subsidiaries raise at least USD \$50,000,000 in the aggregate (i) through the issuance of any of our or our subsidiaries' debt or equity securities, or (ii) in prepayments under an off-take agreement or similar commercial agreement.
 The foregoing description of the 2024 Credit Facility does not purport to be a complete description of the rights and obligations of the parties thereunder and is qualified in its entirety by reference to the full text of the 2024 Credit Facility attached as Exhibit 10.34 to this Annual Report and incorporated herein by reference.